 SmartThings App Migration: What’s going to happen

-First thing: You’ll get an email that says it’s time to get ready.
+First thing: You’ll get an email that says it’s time to get ready to migrate SmartThings Classic to the new SmartThings.
 If you don’t already have this, you will soon.
 It’s not the trigger point for you to start the process of migrating between apps, but it’s just preparing you for this eventuality.
 That email and a subsequent email will show up in the mailbox where you’ve registered for SmartThings.
 One thing to note here is you’ll have to upgrade your SmartThings account to a Samsung account if you haven’t already done that.
 Don’t worry, you don’t need to run and do this now.
 It’ll be a part of the Migration process too if you haven’t already.
 Same for people you’ve shared SmartThings with…they’ll need to upgrade their account.

 It will take some Time: By the way, it’s likely this process will take months to complete.
 No, I don’t mean your personal migration, I mean the migration of all users and features.

-What you will see in the SmartThings App
+What you will see in the SmartThings App: SmartThings Classic vs. New SmartThings App.

 There will be a notice that shows up in the SmartThings Classic App at the top of it when it’s your turn.
 The earlier you see this banner in the overall timeline here the less complex your automation is.
 Samsung is managing this by making sure all the features you need are ready before they send you your notices.
 The new app still doesn’t show everything that they’re bringing in, and they’re still in the testing phases with many complex features.
 So… don’t worry if you’re not seeing anything yet.